CLI Tool

 github repos

-runhuman github repos
+runhuman github repos --organization org_abc123

-runhuman github repos --json
+runhuman github repos --organization org_abc123 --json

 github issues <repo>